9 minsPublished on 5/24/2022

 The Ethereum Classic logo (Image source)

-The open-source and decentralized Ethereum Classic interface supports decentralized applications and runs on the Proof-of-Work consensus mechanism.
-Classic users rely on the native ETC cryptocurrency to power transactions on the platform.
+The open-source and decentralized Ethereum Classic interface supports decentralized applications and runs on the Proof of Work consensus mechanism.
+Ethereum Classic users rely on the native ETC cryptocurrency to power transactions on the platform.

 A screenshot of the Ethereum logo.